Refining Low-Resource Unsupervised Translation by Language Disentanglement of Multilingual Model: Introduction

 In our experiments, our method establishes the state of the art in fully unsupervised translation tasks of English (En) to Nepali (Ne), Sinhala (Si), Gujarati (Gu), Latvian (Lv), Estonian (Et) and Kazakh (Kk) with BLEU scores of \umtenne, \umtensi, \umtengu, \umtenlv, \umtenet and \umtenkk respectively, and vice versa.
 This is up to 4.5 BLEU improvement from the previous state of the art \citep{criss2020}.
-We also show that the method outperforms other related alternatives that attempt to achieve language disentanglement in vairous low-resource unsupervised tasks.
-Plus, our ablation analyses demonstrate the importance of different stages of our method, especially the English disentanglement stage (stage 2).
+We also show that the method outperforms other related alternatives that attempt to achieve language separation in various low-resource unsupervised tasks.
+Plus, our ablation analyses demonstrate the importance of different stages of our method, especially the English separation stage (stage 2).